amymgardiner/Portfolio-Generator/README.md

 The final HTML and CSS pages will be created in the dist folder from the root directory.

+Currently, in the dist folder of this program is a generated portfolio with a linked stylesheet that the user can see as an example of a finished product this program can create.

 # How the program works

 The program starts by asking the user for their information with Inquirer prompts; this returns all of the data as an object in a Promise.